 - 365 days: 0.2 m/sec

-According to Wikipedia, the Saturn V rocket has a specific impulse of 2.58 km/sec.
-Also, it has a gross weight of 2,290,000 kg.
+According to Wikipedia, a Saturn V rocket has a specific impulse of 2.58 km/sec and a gross weight of 2,290,000 kg.
 That means it can generate (2,580 m/sec) x (2,290,000 kg) = N⋅s of impulse.
 Here’s what we’d need to divert the asteroid in our different timeframes:

 - 1 day: 73.8 m/sec requires N⋅s or 11,745,762,711,864 Saturn V rockets